Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in

-This result is somewhat odd, given that an assumption of local alternatives is used to derive it, but the end result involves a fixed alternative treatment effect $\theta$.
+This result is somewhat contradicting, given that two different treatment effects (local alternatives and fixed treatment effect $\theta$) were assumed to approximate/simplify different parts of LRT's asymptotic distribution.
 It is, however, also elegant. $\mu_S$ depends on $S_e(\cdot)$ and $S_c(\cdot)$ only through the log hazard ratio $\theta$.
-It does not change regardless of the censoring distribution $L(\cdot)$ or accrual distribution $A(\cdot)$.
+It does not change regardless of the censoring or accrual distributions.
 The fact that $\mu_S$ depends on $d$, but not $n$ or $t_d$, gives investigators the flexibility to design event-driven trials that are fast (large $n$, small $t_d$) or slow (small $n$, large $t_d$) depending on the patient population and available resources.\cite{Sandoval2021}

 It can be shown by elementary calculus that